orbbec/OrbbecSDK_v2/README.md

 To enhance performance and accommodate the diverse needs of our customers, the Orbbec SDK has been open source since version 2.0.0.
 For projects currently utilizing version Orbbec SDK v1.x that are considering an upgrade to Orbbec SDK v2.x, we advise using the pre-compiled binaries available in the [Release](https://github.com/orbbec/OrbbecSDK_v2/releases) page.
 This ensures a seamless transition and maintains consistency with your existing setup.

 We have made every effort to maintain backward compatibility with our APIs.
 However, in pursuit of enhanced performance and an improved user experience, we have made necessary updates.
 Some interfaces have been removed or altered due to infrequent use or design imperfections.
 These changes are intended to be minimally disruptive and should not interfere with the standard functionality of the SDK.
+How to migrate from Orbbec SDK v1 to the open-source Orbbec SDK v2,Please refer to the [orbbecsdkv1_to_openorbbecsdkv2 document](docs/tutorial/orbbecsdkv1_to_openorbbecsdkv2.md).

 Additionally, a comprehensive overview of the API changes from Orbbec SDK v1.x to v2.x.x can be found here: [api_changes_at_v2.x.x](docs/api/api_changes_at_v2.x.x.md).